-If we don’t have a training program or date scheduled to meet your staff’s training needs, NES offers on-site training at your facility.
-In addition to any of our currently scheduled training programs (HAZWOP, ER, Cal OSHA General/Construction Industry, Construction Safety, Confined Space, Title 22/RCRA, DOT, IATA, or UST Operator), we can provide Hazard Communication, Heat […]
+If we don’t have a training program or date scheduled to meet your staff’s training needs, NES offers on-site training at your facility or worksite.
+In addition to any of our currently scheduled training programs (HAZWOPER, First Responder Operations, Incident Commander, Hazardous Waste Management, Marijuana Grow Hazards, First Aid / CPR, Cal/OSHA General or Construction Industry, […]

 NES is the main resource for law enforcement training in the United States and also offers a full line of training products including field guides, a software program, and a newsletter to compliment student training.
 NES is fully committed to offering the most comprehensive training possible to education officers in safety and OSHA compliance.
 NES has developed law enforcement specific training programs which cover methamphetamine, MDMA, BHO, DMT, PCP, Fentanyl, bath salt drugs, spice products, and many other narcotics.

 Since 1999, NES has served as the Technical Group Leader for the California Trucking Association’s Storm Water Group Compliance Program, one of the largest storm water compliance groups in the State of California.
 Storm water regulations allow compliance group programs for facilities with similar industrial activities and classifications, such as the California Trucking Association.
 A storm water compliance group reduces individual member costs and enables a broader understanding of developing and implementing best management practices common to the trucking industry.

 GE Betz is a worldwide manufacturer and supplier of water treatment chemicals designed to lengthen the lifespan of cooling towers, chillers, boilers and other water dependent machines.
 Chemical water treatment products are shipped in totes and tanker trucks that are returned to the GE Betz facility for cleaning and reuse.
 The cleaning process generates approximately 30,000 gallons per year of rinse water that historically was disposed of as hazardous waste.